 Parenting Our Parents™ (POP) is the personal tale of millions of men and women in their 30’s 40’s, 50’s, 60’s and beyond who thought they’d finished parenting but have been drawn back in; this time, to care for their own elderly parents and other family members.

-By joining, you will also be instantly connected to this growing community.You’ll have 24/7 access to Jane and countless other caring people who've made the same choice you have, and who are on a similar family journey.
+By joining, you will also be instantly connected to this growing community.You’ll have free 24/7 access to Jane and countless other caring people who've made the same choice you have, and who are on a similar family journey.
 The results will be clear when you see yourself as more effective, less stressed and less isolated while doing POP.

 18 Nov"My Senior living property is currently providing a copy of "Oh My God!
 We're parenting our Parents" to those adult children that show interest in my community.
 It's a great book!
 We have 10 communities currently in our organization."